Facing the Mirror: An Essay available now!

 Katherine Indermaur considers how mirrors reckon—by reflecting back to us—what was always there, her gaze never wavering from the “inescapable horror, being seen.”
 In succinct, essay-like prose, these poems are observers to a haunted embroidery, a matrix of empathy and astute recollection. —Diana Marie Delgado, author of Tracing the Horse (BOA Editions)

-Published Excerpts from Facing the Mirror: An Essay
+Published Excerpts from the Chapbook

 Here are some previously published excerpts you can read online if you want a sneak peak at what’s in the chapbook: